-The project delivered a full replacement of the existing slate roof including sympathetic renewal of parapets and chimney stacks.
+The project delivered a full building fabric and services refurbishment including high level roof replacement works and repointing.
 These works reduce future maintenance and extend the life of the Grade II listed Old School Building which was built in 1851.

 On appointment, Wilson Mason undertook a detailed condition review of the existing building fabric.
 Due to the building’s listed status, the team has worked in close co-operation with the Victorian Society to provide a solution in keeping with the building’s heritage and stature.

 The project design transformed the Grade II listed building to create a new Sixth Form Centre and additional teaching spaces.
 The project reconfigured the Old School House from dated communal boarding dormitories with shower blocks, into state-of-the-art study rooms and seminar spaces.